 Remember these tips to achieve a perfect, tear-free chop:

 Be sure to use a very sharp knife.

-“The best and easiest way to not tear up while you are cutting an onion is to always make sure you have a very sharp knife,” insists chef/owner Jacob Bickelhaupt of Stone Flower Restaurant in Chicago.
+“The best and easiest way to not tear up while you are cutting an onion is to always make sure you have a very sharp and reliable knife,” insists chef/owner Jacob Bickelhaupt of Stone Flower Restaurant in Chicago.
 He goes on to say that “dull knives crush the onion and release more of the knee-dropping, eye-tearing enzymes that make you look like your favorite team just lost the Super Bowl.”
 So do yourself a favor and give your knife a few passes through a sharpener before taking on an onion.

 Pop the onion in the freezer for 30 minutes before cutting.